Castries: History

+Climate

+Castries has a tropical rainforest climate (Köppen: Af).

 Tourism

 One of the major tourist areas in St. Lucia, Castries is a port of call for cruise ships.
 They dock at Pointe Seraphine, to the north of the harbour.

-Landmarks include the Cathedral of the Immaculate Conception, Derek Walcott Square (renamed from Columbus Square to honor the island's Nobel Prize-winning poet, Derek Walcott), the City Library, the Government House, and Fort Charlotte, at the top of Morne Fortune (an 845 ft hill).
+Landmarks include the Cathedral of the Immaculate Conception, Derek Walcott Square (renamed from Columbus Square to honour the island's Nobel Prize-winning poet, Derek Walcott), the City Library, the Government House, Castries Market, and Fort Charlotte, at the top of Morne Fortune (an 845 ft hill).
 Beaches include Vigie Beach, Malabar Beach, Choc Beach, and La Toc Beach.

 Transport

 Castries is served by George F. L. Charles Airport.
 Passengers on longer flights arrive at Hewanorra International Airport, near Vieux-Fort.
 The drive between Hewanorra and Castries can take an hour and a half.
 Helicopter service between the airports shortens travel time.

 Ferries run between Castries and Fort-de-France, Martinique.
 Yachts may dock in Castries, though they must clear customs first.
 When the customs area is full, yachts must anchor at the quarantine dock to wait; those that do not are fined.
 Afterward, yachts may anchor in front of Castries Town or Vigie Creek.

 Standard bus routes run from Castries to all outlying districts on the island.
 The buses are private (not subsidized by government) bearing green license plates with numbers that start with an M—for example, M456.
-The buses line up in designated areas to pick up passengers.
-The bus fronts displays a route band, a luminescent sign that indicates which part of the island the bus is traveling to.

 Political institutions

 As well as being the capital city of Saint Lucia, Castries hosts the secretariat of the Organisation of Eastern Caribbean States.
 Castries also hosts the headquarters of the Eastern Caribbean Supreme Court.

-In October 2008, the American Chamber of Commerce, Saint Lucia, was established.
-The establishment of a chamber was encouraged by the U.S. Embassy, Barbados.
-Hugh W. Jones was elected and installed as its first president.

 The mayor of Castries is Geraldine Lendor-Gabriel, who took office in September 2021.

 A number of international embassies and consulates keep their headquarters in Castries.
 They include the Organization of American States, British High Commission, Mexican Embassy, embassy of the Republic of China (Taiwan) (in Rodney Bay), Dominican Republic Consulate, French Embassy, Italian Vice Consulate, Jamaican Consulate, Netherlands Consulate, Norwegian Consulate, Brazilian Embassy and Venezuelan Embassy.